oigbokwe73/Instant-Web-Delivery-UI-API-Workflows-Without-Redeployments/README.md

 Deliver configurable, API-driven web experiences that evolve through configuration—not code.
 This project shows how Postman and JSON workflows enable instant UI updates, dynamic routing, and enterprise-ready governance across tenants and environments.

-Here’s marketing-ready copy you can use to describe the feature (Postman-driven HTML/JS page creation + API connector + JSON workflow for routing/orchestration).
-I’m writing it so it can drop into a website, deck, or one-pager.

 ## Feature name ideas